-By injecting a specially-crafted packet, it is possible to send unauthorized commands or false data .
-Halperin et al. [56] and Gollakota et al. [51] demonstrated the ICDs' vulnerabilities to injection attacks by exploiting wireless vulnerabilities.
-In addition, Li et al. [91] demonstrated the insulin pump's vulnerability to be remotely controlled by intercepting the device's communications with its remote control.
-Radcliffe [130] also uncovered a vulnerability in the insulin pump device that would allow injection attacks.
+By injecting a specially crafted packet, it is possible to send unauthorized commands or false data.
+Halperin et al. [60] and Gollakota et al. [55] demonstrated the ICDs' vulnerabilities to injection attacks by exploiting wireless vulnerabilities.
+In addition, Li et al. [92] demonstrated the insulin pump's vulnerability to be remotely controlled by intercepting the device's communications with its remote control.
+Radcliffe [135] also uncovered a vulnerability in the insulin pump device that would allow injection attacks.
 The device requires its serial number to be part of the command packet as an authentication measure.
 An attacker equipped with the serial number can inject unauthorized commands to the device.

-Replay attacks do not require knowledge of the underlying

-protocols; instead, an attacker only needs to capture legitimate measurements or command packets, and retransmits them at a later time.
-Li et al. [91] revealed a vulnerability in an insulin pump that would allow replay attacks so that the pump receives a dishonest reading of the glucose level.
-And therefore the patient decides mistakenly to inject the wrong amount of insulin such that the decision might threaten the health condition.
-In addition, Radcliffe [130] revealed that a CGM device was vulnerable to replay attacks.
+Replay attacks do not require knowledge of the underlying protocols; instead, an attacker only needs to capture legitimate measurements or command packets, and retransmits them at a later time.
+Li et al. [92] revealed a vulnerability in an insulin pump that would allow replay attacks so that the pump receives a dishonest reading of the glucose level.
+And therefore the patient decides mistakenly to inject the wrong amount of insulin, such that the decision might threaten the health condition.
+In addition, Radcliffe [135] revealed that a CGM device was vulnerable to replay attacks.
 By retransmitting precaptured packets to the CGM, the author was able to spoof the CGM with incorrect values.
-In addition, besides the violation of confidentiality, lack of encryption allows replay attacks [56].
-[MD V5] Device authentication.
-An attacker can use a commercial programmer without authorization as a result of the implicit trust given to anyone uses the programmers [56].
+In addition, besides the violation of confidentiality, lack of encryption allows replay attacks [60].

+b) MD V5, device authentication: An attacker can use a commercial programmer without authorization as a result of the implicit trust given to anyone uses the programmers [60].
 This makes medical devices vulnerable to safety-critical attacks even without technical knowledge needed for attackers.
 In addition, some attacks do not need programmers.
-Instead, Universal Software Radio Peripheral (USRP) is sufficient to replace a programmer and send malicious packets as Halperin et al. [56] have shown.
+Instead, universal software radio peripheral is sufficient to replace a programmer and send malicious packets as Halperin et al. [60] have shown.

-Smart Cars Vulnerabilities.
+4) Smart Cars Vulnerabilities:

-[SC V3] Communication vulnerabilities in cyber-physicalcomponents.
-Smart cars are vulnerable to many attacks due to the lack of security considerations in their design [84].
-In-vehicle communication protocols, such as CAN and LIN, lack encryption, authentication and authorization mechanisms.
+a) SC V3, communication vulnerabilities in cyberphysical-components: Smart cars are vulnerable to many attacks due to the lack of security considerations in their design [85].
+In-vehicle communication protocols, such as CAN and LIN, lack encryption, authentication, and authorization mechanisms.
 Here we review the vulnerabilities in the most common protocol, CAN.
 The CAN protocol has a number of vulnerabilities that contribute to most of the attacks on smart cars.
 For example, CAN protocol lacks critical security properties such as encryption, authentication, and has weak authorization and network separation.
-Due to the lack of encryption, TPMS is vulnerable to eavesdropping and spoofing [70].
+Due to the lack of encryption, TPMS is vulnerable to eavesdropping and spoofing [139].
 Tracing a car is possible by exploiting the unique ID in the TPMS communications.
-In addition, the CAN protocol's broadcast nature increases the likelihood of DoS attacks [80].
-CAN bus error handling mechanism makes it vulnerable to DoS [24].
-Another security property, common in computer security literature, is non-repudiation, where there is no way to identify the origin of a particular message [64].
+In addition, the CAN protocol's broadcast nature increases the likelihood of DoS attacks [81].
+CAN bus error handling mechanism makes it vulnerable to DoS [26].
+Another security property, common in computer security literature, is nonrepudiation, where there is no way to identify the origin of a particular message [68].
 Clearly, these vulnerabilities, especially the lack of encryption and authentication, result from the isolation assumption discussed earlier.